RPTools/rptools-logos/README.md

-# rptools-icons
+# rptools-logos
-General Icons for RPTools
+General Logos for RPTools